scolladon/apex-async-linkable/README.md

 2. Respect the interface contract and override the `job` method.
    _`start` method must also be overridden for the BatchLink and ScheduleBatchLink class_

-The `job` method will contains your business logic.
-It can access the private attributes of your class (and the protected ones of the base class).
+The `job` method will contain your business logic.
+It can then access the private attributes of your class and the protected ones of the base class.

-If you need some extra interface to make you're code work, it is up to you to add them (`Database.Stateful`, `Database.AllowsCallouts`, etc).
+If you need some extra interface to make your code work, it is up to you to add them (such as `Database.Stateful`, `Database.AllowsCallouts`, etc).

-You're ready to chain apex asynchronous process!
+You're ready to chain apex asynchronous processes!

 Example for Batchable: